 - Nurse Innovation and Entrepreneurship at Northeastern University

 - National Nurse-Led Care Consortium

 - National Nurse Practitioner Entrepreneur Network (NNPEN)

-To leverage the more on-demand opportunities, narrow your focus to health informatics, primary care, Geriatric care, and other highly specialized niches.
+To take advantage of the more in-demand opportunities, narrow your focus to health informatics, primary care, Geriatric care, and other highly specialized niches.

-Learn more about how to leverage your skills and attracts your target audience with relative ease.
+Learn more about how to leverage your skills and attract your target audience with relative ease.